tgmclaughlin/harvest-mcp/README.md

    Then use "mcp/harvest" instead of "tommcl/harvest-mcp" in your MCP config.

    > **Note**: Replace the example credentials with your actual Harvest API credentials.
+You can obtain your Personal Access Token (PAT) and Account ID from the [Harvest Developer Tools page](https://id.getharvest.com/developers).

 ## Usage
 Test it out using Claude Desktop.